zhaoyao514/PoEM/README.md

 **Path:** training dataset/*

-**Tip:** The corresponding relationship between the number of nodes and the number of training samples is 1000 times.
+**Tips:** The corresponding relationship between the number of nodes and the number of training samples is 1000 times.
 For example, the model of 10 nodes is trained with 10,000 training samples.

-**explanation of each idex:**
+**Explanation of each index:**

 |  Name |              Feature              |                             Explanation                            |        Type       |
 |:-----:|:---------------------------------:|:------------------------------------------------------------------:|:-----------------:|